The continuous-time lace expansion: Verification of hypotheses

 (2) We repeat part (1) with $a=\nu_{c}$.
 Since $d \ge 5$, $c_{\nu_{c}}$ is finite by the $\cirb$-IRB, so $G_{\cpl,\nu}(x)$ is Lipschitz on $[\nu_{c},\infty)$ with uniform constant $c_{\nu_{c}}$. \end{proof}

 \begin{proof}[Proof of \ref{as:G3} parts (a) and (b) for the \edwards] We first claim that for any finite volume $\Lambda$ and any $\nu\in\RR$,

 where the second inequality is the elementary $2ab\leq a^{2}+b^{2}$.
-Granting the claim, note that by \ref{as:G2} and translation invariance this proves \eqref{eq:differentiability}, and the remainder of the proof is essentially identical to the proof above.
+Granting the claim, note that by \ref{as:G2} and translation invariance this proves \eqref{eq:differentiability} for the Edwards model, and the remainder of the proof is essentially identical to the proof above.

 We now prove the claimed first inequality in~\eqref{eq:G3a}.
 By the definitions \eqref{e:GF} and \eqref{e:tauI-def}, the left-hand side of \eqref{eq:G3a} is

 where $\rptn_{s,t} = Z^{\sssL}_{\V{\tau}^{\sssL}_{[s,t]}}/Z^{\sssL}_{\V{0}}$ as in \eqref{e:rptn-choice}, and, for the Edwards model, $Z^{\sssL}_{\V{0}}=1$.
 We reverse the order of integration over $\ell, \ell' $ and insert $\rptn_{0,\ell} = \rptn_{0,\ell'}\brptn_{0,\ell'} (\ell)$, where $\brptn_{0,\ell'} (\ell) = \big(\rptn_{0,\ell}\big/\rptn_{0,\ell'}\big)$ as in \eqref{e:brptn-def}.
 By \Cref{lem:induct} with $H=\rptn_{0,\ell'}$ and $(u_{1}, u_{2}, u_{3}) = (0,\ell',\ell')$ the result is